-An adjustable base and the best mattress for elderly is a glorious combination guaranteed to result in restful sleep.
+An adjustable base and the best mattress for elderly is a glorious combination.
 Move the head and foot of the bed at the touch of a button for tailored comfort, the legs are adjustable too so you can find the perfect bed height for your needs.

 What Is the Best Mattress Type for Seniors?

 A hybrid mattress takes the coil spring and elevates it with the addition of a foam, fabric, or latex topper.
 Most modern hybrids feature individually-wrapped coils, which reduce noise and allow for some contouring.
 Hybrids with memory foam tops tend to sleep hot and don't always offer proper pressure relief, but hybrids with AirFoam™ or latex fit the bill.

 Natural latex mattresses are temperature neutral and offer ample support and pressure relief.
 If you prefer a firmer mattress, latex makes a great option.
 Latex mattresses do tend to cost more than other models, but latex is known for durability.

 The best mattress for seniors with back pain may not be innerspring.
 If you’re managing pain, a pressure relieving mattress is ideal.
 A spring mattress topped with fabric is bouncy and some could be noisy too, sharing a spring mattress can cause insomnia for some if your partner moves around a lot in their sleep, motion transfer is a typical complaint form, innerspring mattress owners.

 AirFoam™ is a revolutionary air-filled foam made without heat-trapping chemicals.
 The billions of tiny air pockets within the Airfoam™ are individual shock absorbers that conform to every shape and size.
 Pressure relief, cooling comfort, and durability are all heightened in these unique mattresses made from years of research and development.
 The best mattress for aching joints, pain, hot sleepers, and side sleepers could be a breathable AirFoam™ mattress.